Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 ## How to consume as a durable, distributed circuit-breaker from any location, over https

-The example durable circuit-breaker code exposes an Https api for consuming the circuit-breaker.
+The example durable circuit-breaker code exposes an http/s api for consuming the circuit-breaker.
 By default, the operations are exposed on the below endpoints:

+_Note: The Microsoft Functions team is continuously innovating on the durable functions entities preview.
+The precise API paths may change for GA, but we can expect the concept of addressing the circuit-breaker entity over endpoints such as below to remain the same._

 | Endpoint | Http verb | Operation | Example return value |
 | --- | --- | --- | --- |